 We do this through advocacy.
 Simply put, that means speaking up.
-We speak up (and encourage others to speak up) on issues that directly affect our work and align with our core values.
+We speak up (and encourage others to speak up) on issues that directly affect our work and align with our Core Values & Inclusion Tenets.
 Anyone can be an advocate.

 You can use our Advocacy Priorities below to help you better understand the issues.
 Then follow this link to look up your own legislators’ contact information.
 Write them a short e-mail, or give them a call and let them know where you stand!
 Remember you don’t have to be an expert to speak up!

 In the current Massachusetts legislative session, thousands of bills have been filed.
 The following list includes those of which:

 - relate to or directly affect the work Lovin’ Spoonfuls does,

 - expand access to healthy food for Massachusetts residents, or

 - align with the Core Values of our organization.

 An Act encouraging the donation of food to persons in need

 Thousands of tons of edible food is sent to landfills each year because of donors’ concerns about liability, and because diverting it to those who need it can be costly.
 This bill will provide civil liability protection for persons who donate food directly to consumers, as well as for food establishments that donate food, and a tax credit to Massachusetts farmers in the amount of the fair market value of the donated food, with a $2,000 annual cap per farmer.